Skip to main content

 B. Handling Background Tasks

-The Entrupy Android SDK may perform network operations, such as uploading images, that can continue even if the application is sent to the background.
-To ensure these tasks complete successfully and the SDK can process their results, it's important to correctly handle background processing in your Android application.
+The Entrupy Android SDK performs network operations, such as uploading images, that can continue even if the application is sent to the background.
+The SDK handles background processing internally.
+No additional configuration is required.

 1. Background Processing Considerations